mixxxdj/manual/source/chapters/introduction.rst

 ===============
 Mixxx is different from typical music player applications because it is designed to play multiple audio files simultaneously and has many features to manipulate the playback of the audio files.
-This allows for creatively mixing different music together on the fly.
-Additionally, it allows you to preview the next track you would like to play before the audience hears it, also known as headphone cueing.
+This lets you creatively mix different music together on the fly.

+Additionally, you can use Mixxx to preview the next track you would like to play in headphones before the audience hears it, also known as headphone cueing.
+This helps you to improvise and choose a track that will mix well into the currently playing tracks without having to plan out every detail in advance.
 In order to use headphone cueing, you need at least 2 separate audio outputs, typically provided by a USB soundcard (also known as an “audio interface”).
-Mixxx can be used in two different ways to provide headphone cueing:
+Mixxx can be used in two different ways for headphone cueing:

 **Internal Mixing**

-  Mixxx plays multiple audio files on the computer at the same time, mixes them together, and sends the mixed output to one output.
-A separate signal is sent to the other output for headphone cueing.
+  Mixxx plays multiple audio files on the computer at the same time, mixes them together, and sends the mixed signal to one soundcard output.
+A separate signal is sent to the other soundcard output for headphone cueing.
 Often a DJ controller is used with internal mixing to provide easier control over Mixxx than a mouse and keyboard.

   .. figure:: ../_static/mixxx_setup_midi_integrated_sound.png
      :align: center